Nandini9634/News-Popularity-Prediction/README.md

 There are total 61 attributes in the dataset.

 Tasks involved:
-Data cleaning
+1. Data cleaning
-Data transforamtion
+2. Data transformation
-Data Modelling
+3. Data Modelling
-Model Evaluation
+4. Model Evaluation